 Visitors can see the 19th century tools used to cultivate soil in vineyards and a simple apparatus to chemically fight pests from the beginning of the 20th century.
 Besides that, visitors have the opportunity to become familiar with the function of various types of wine presses, such as the log press and the spindle press, and learn about the traditional ways of wine production.
 The exhibition also shows basic types of various constructions and tools used in wine making, for example wine-holding vessels, and explains specific expressions, names and meassurements that have been almost forgotten.
 One of the exhibiton rooms is equipped as a press shop from the 19th century to provide an idea how wine was made in the past.

 In April 2004, a second part of the new exposition was opened in the next room and a gallery of wooden wine presses was established there.
 We exhibit nine complete historical presses and three wine press fragments.
 All basic types of spindle presses, such as single, two or three spindle presses, presses with wooden and steel spindles, small presses (less than 70 cm), as well as giant presses (almost 3m high), can be seen here.
 The oldest one dates back to 1797, the youngest was made in 1937.
 They originate from South Moravia and West Slovakia.
 In total, 15 historic wine presses can be seen in the Regional Museum.h lisů.

 • Castle Garden

 The castle garden surrounding the castle was an integral part of the castle residence during the family's tenure in Mikulov.
 The Dietrichsteins therefore paid the same attention and care to it as in the case of castle interiors.
 You can familiarize yourself with the newly acquired knowledge in the field of historical garden architecture and botanical composition at the information panels.
-From June to September, it is possible to visit one of the regularly held guided tours, which give a closer look at the given topic.

 The Romans and the Germans in the Region Under Pálava